Upper Basin Projects

 Urban Connectivity Project

-The Johnstown Urban Connectivity Project aims to develop a plan for bicycle-pedestrian routes through the city.
-These plans will extend the September 11th National Memorial Trail and Pennsylvania Main Line Canal Greenway by utilizing both the Path of the Flood and Jim Mayer Trails.
-Planning efforts kicked off in Fall of 2017 and are expected to take about a year to complete.
-CVC is an active partner in supporting this planning effort.
+The Johnstown Urban Connectivity Project developed a plan for bicycle-pedestrian routes through the city.
+These plans will bring the September 11th National Memorial Trail and Pennsylvania Main Line Canal Greenway through Johnstown using both the Path of the Flood and Jim Mayer Trails.
+Two projects are funded to engineer and construct extensions of both local trails.
+CVC is an active partner in these efforts.

 Path of the Flood Trail

 The Path of the Flood Trail is a part of the September 11th National Memorial Trail and the Pennsylvania Main Line Canal Greenway.
-Running from Ehrenfeld into Downtown Johnstown, the trail passes through America’s oldest railroad tunnel.
-Staple Bend Tunnel is part of the Allegheny-Portage Railroad National Historic Site.
+Running from Ehrenfeld into Downtown Johnstown, the trail passes through America’s oldest railroad tunnel, Staple Bend Tunnel, which is part of the Allegheny-Portage Railroad National Historic Site.

-The Cambria County Conservation & Recreation Authority developed the existing 10-mile trail, which includes a busy share-the-road section along Route 271 (Maple Avenue).
-CVC is working to develop a better route by utilizing quieter side streets, and beautiful section of partially built trail along an old trolly line.
-The final right-of-way is being sought to allow the trail to then switchback to Plum Street in Upper Woodvale, where a quiet, residential street will be used to bring the bicycle and pedestrian traffic through an existing underpass of the Norfolk-Souther mainline and to the edge of Downtown Johnstown.
+The Cambria County Conservation & Recreation Authority developed most of the existing 10-mile trail, which includes a busy share-the-road section along Route 271 (Maple Avenue).
+CVC developed almost a mile of the off-road trail network on an old trolley line and a new switchback to Plum Street in Upper Woodvale, where a quiet, residential street is used to bring the bicycle and pedestrian traffic through an existing underpass of the Norfolk-Southern mainline and to the edge of Downtown Johnstown.

 Conemaugh Gap Gateway Park